 Breastfeeding has specific benefits for your baby, including boosting your immune system, providing more nutrients than cow’s milk, and improving parent-baby relationships.
 “There are clear benefits to breastfeeding,” says Zachary Stowe, MD.
 “If it’s important to the woman, it should be their decision.”

-Breastfeeding carries the potential danger that the drug might be consumed by the baby through the mother’s milk and may produce side effects.
+Breastfeeding carries the potential danger that the antidepressant might be consumed by the baby through the mother’s milk and may produce side effects.

-There are healthier and safer alternatives to antidepressant therapy, but you should first inform your doctor if you would like to try these substitutes to reduce depressive symptoms.
+There are healthier and safer alternatives to antidepressant therapy if you’re pregnant, but you should first inform your doctor if you would like to try these substitutes to reduce depressive symptoms.

 Deciding what’s right for you and your baby can be hard, which is why you will need all the support you can get.
-Your family and friends are among the first people that you run to for mental, emotional, and even financial help.
+Your family and friends are among the first people that you run to for mental, emotional, and even financial help during your pregnancy.
 You are most comfortable with them so you can talk about how you feel and express your worries and anxieties.

 Online groups like websites for first-time moms or mothers who are willing to share their experiences are great tools for you to gather more knowledge about pregnancy and to manage mental health conditions.